Code-Institute-Submissions/Frenchisfun/README.md

   - The project uses a **Bootstrap** framework.
 - [Google fonts](https://fonts.google.com) - The project uses google fonts.
 - [jQuery] (https://jquery.com/)  - Many of the features in this application use jquery.
+- [Coolors](https://coolors.co) - Coolors was used to aid in creating a colour scheme.
+Using colours that complimented each other.

 ## Testing